Pterocaesio

-Pterocaesio is a genus of marine ray-finned fish, fuiliers belonging to the family Caesionidae.
+Pterocaesio is a genus of marine ray-finned fish, fusiliers belonging to the family Lutjanidae.
 They are native to the Indian Ocean and the western Pacific Ocean.

 Taxonomy

 Pterocaesio was described as a genus in 1876 by the Dutch ichthyologist Pieter Bleeker with Franz Steindachner's Caesio multiradiatus as the type species.
 This taxon was subsequently shown to be a synonym of Caesio tile which had been described by Georges Cuvier in 1830.
 The generic name is a compound of ptero meaning "fin" and the genus name Caesio.
 Bleeker did not give an explanation of his name but it may be because the type species P. tile has a higher number of rays in the dorsal fin.
 21, compared to 13-18 in Caesio.
 Three subgenera have been proposed for Pteroceasio.

 Species

 Currently, 12 species in this genus are recognized, and have been divided into subgenera by some authorities as follows: